|

 for he is the devil's pawn.
 Alone among God's primates, he kills for

--sacred text of the Lawgiver, The Planet of the Apes
+sport or lust or greed." -sacred text of the Lawgiver, The Planet of the Apes

 The